- What is a Projector Lamp?

 If I Buy and Install Projector Lamps in Different Countries, Will It Still Work?

 Voltage standards differ between different countries and regions of the world.
-However, if the projector lamp identification number is correct for the projector you have, it will work anywhere in Europe.
+However, if the projector lamp identification number is correct for the projector you have, it will work anywhere in South Africa.
 The ballasts inside projectors convert the electricity entering the unit into the appropriate voltage required to ignite and run the lamp.

 The voltage that enters the projector through the outlet does not affect the ignition and running voltages inside your projector.